 Do I need to renew my F-1 visa to attend WSU?
 Not necessarily.
 Your F-1 visa stamp is permission to enter the country.
 It does not determine your length of stay in the U.S. or which school you can attend.
 As long as your visa was once used to attend the school whose name is annotated on the visa, there is no need to obtain a new F-1 visa until your current one expires.

 How do I know which credits from my previous school will be transferable?
 Jane Summers assists WSU Spokane undergraduate students with transfer credit questions.
 Graduate students should consult their major professor in their department.

 When should I pay the tuition?
 Tuition and other mandatory fees are due the first day of class.
 Late fees are assessed on unpaid tuition and fees and are significant.
 Make sure that your tuition is paid on time.

 How do I pay the tuition?
-The Office of Student Affairs (Academic Center 130) accepts tuition payment by cash, check, e-payment, debit or credit card (MasterCard, Discover and American Express).
+The Office of Student Affairs (Academic Center 130) accepts tuition payment by cash, check, e-payment, debit or credit card (MasterCard or VISA).
 In addition, you can pay tuition online at www.zzusis.wsu.edu.
 Please note that there is often a limit to the dollar amount that can be charged on a debit/credit card per day.
 International students often have to spread their tuition payments over a 2-3 day period, so don't wait until the last day to start paying tuition if you choose to pay by credit card!

 How should I bring money from home for tuition and living?
 Do not carry large sums of cash with you when you travel.
 Traveler's checks are a secure way of transporting money.
 If you carry more than $10,000 worth of money, you will be required to declare at customs upon entry to the country.